malach-it/boruta_auth/guides/provider_integration.md

 Here we are!
 You have a basic OpenID Connect provider.
 You can now create a client as described [here](https://patatoid.gitlab.io/boruta_auth/create_client.html) and start using it.
 Departing from there, you can use any OAuth/OpenID Connect client of your choice.

-Hope you enjoyed so far.
-The process can definitely improved at some points, all contributions of any kind will be very welcome.
+Hope you enjoyed the way so far.
+The process can definitely be improved at some points, all contributions of any kind will be very welcome.